PSheshenya/sample-spring-functional-microframework/README.md

 # sample-spring-functional-microframework
-Using Spring as functional micro-framework with out Context
+Use Spring Framework as functional micro-framework without using SpringBootApplication Context